inviona/Software-Engineering-Analysis-and-Design-Project/Requirements Analysis/Problem Domain Analysis/tasks_for_the_future.md

 ## Create a domain dictionary
 ## Key Terms:
--Real-Time Tracking: Live monitoring of vehicle locations.
+   - Real-Time Tracking: Live monitoring of vehicle locations.
--Journey Planning: Process of identifying the best route options.
+   - Journey Planning: Process of identifying the best route options.
--Fare Integration: A system where one ticket/pass is valid for multiple transport modes.
+   - Fare Integration: A system where one ticket/pass is valid for multiple transport modes.
--Multi-Modal Transport: Combining different transportation types (bus, metro, train) in a journey.
+   - Multi-Modal Transport: Combining different transportation types (bus, metro, train) in a journey.
--Headway: The time gap between two consecutive transit vehicles on the same route.
+   - Headway: The time gap between two consecutive transit vehicles on the same route.
--Transit Hub: A central station where passengers can transfer between multiple transport modes.
+   - Transit Hub: A central station where passengers can transfer between multiple transport modes.
--API Integration: Connecting external services (e.g., GPS, payment gateways) to the system.
+   - API Integration: Connecting external services (e.g., GPS, payment gateways) to the system.
--Fare Zone System: A pricing model where fares are based on travel distance or zones.
+   - Fare Zone System: A pricing model where fares are based on travel distance or zones.
--AVL (Automatic Vehicle Location): GPS-based system for tracking public transport vehicles.
+   - AVL (Automatic Vehicle Location): GPS-based system for tracking public transport vehicles.
--GTFS (General Transit Feed Specification): Standard data format used for transit schedules and real-time updates.
+   - GTFS (General Transit Feed Specification): Standard data format used for transit schedules and real-time updates.
--ADA Compliance: Ensuring public transportation is accessible for individuals with disabilities.
+   - ADA Compliance: Ensuring public transportation is accessible for individuals with disabilities.

 - **Define all specialized terms used in public transportation**